-(b) Evaluation of spillway adequacy.
-The adequacy of any spillway must be evaluated by considering hazard potential which would result from failure of the project works during flood flows.

-(1) If structural failure would present a hazard to human life or cause significant property damage, the independent consultant must evaluate the ability of project works to withstand the loading or overtopping which may occur from a flood up to the probable maximum flood or the capacity of spillways to prevent the reservoir from rising to an elevation that would endanger the project works.11 matters, issues of pertinence to some or all of the four projects [including the
+- (b) Evaluation of spillway adequacy.
+The adequacy of any spillway must be evaluated by considering hazard potential which would result from failure of the project works during flood flows. - (1) If structural failure would present a hazard to human life or cause significant property damage, the independent consultant must evaluate the ability of project works to withstand the loading or overtopping which may occur from a flood up to the probable maximum flood or the capacity of spillways to prevent the reservoir from rising to an elevation that would endanger the project works. - 117.
+In its order granting the license, FERC "address[ed], among other matters, issues of pertinence to some or all of the four projects [including the